DIGITAL PR AND THE VELOCITY EFFECT

 There’s a lot of confusion around the topic of digital PR and quite a bit a misunderstanding as to the differences between traditional PR and digital PR.
 I hope to clear some of the confusion up in this blog post.

 I am going to cover two defining differences between traditional public relations and digital public relations in this post.
-But
+But first it’s important to reinforce the primary purpose for public relations, whether digital or traditional.
+And that is with regards to the principle of positioning.

 What is Positioning and What Does it Have to Do With Digital PR?